tamaragevorgyan/gettyimages-api/documentation/endpoints/data/GetCountries.md

 ###Workflow Example
 1. Call either [CreateSession][] or [CreateApplicationSession][] to create an authentication token.
-2. Call GetCountries to get the countries that are valid for the preferred language code.
+2. Call GetCountries to get a list of countries that are localized for the preferred language code (primarily as selection list for Billing Country).